wistia/wistia-open-docs/_posts/2012-07-03-playlist-api.md

 ready(fn)                       | Execute the function when the playlist is ready.
-A playlist may not be ready at various times during its lifecycle, usually while it's removing the current video and embedding the next. setEmail(email)                 | Sets the email for all videos in the playlist. setPlayerColor(hexColor)        | Sets a custom color for the player and playlist. videoHeight()                   | Returns the height of the video. videoHeight(h)                  | Sets the height of the video.
+A playlist may not be ready at various times during its lifecycle, usually while it's removing the current video and embedding the next. setEmail(email)                 | Sets the email for all videos in the playlist. setPlayerColor(hexColor)        | Sets a custom color for the player and playlist. startVideo(videoIndex)          | Designates which video to start the playlist with. startSection(sectionIndex)      | Designates which section to start with. videoHeight()                   | Returns the height of the video. videoHeight(h)                  | Sets the height of the video.
 The height of the entire embed will change to compensate. videoWidth()                    | Returns the width of the video.